mesosphere/dcos-docs-site/pages/services/edge-lb/related-documentation/release-notes/index.md

 ### Edge-LB 1.2.3
 Released on November 27, 2018.

-* `lbmgr`: Enforce the timeout during the connection phase of the healthcheck command.
+* `lbmgr`: Enforces the timeout during the connection phase of the health check command.
-* `apiserver`: Make health checks for pool tasks configurable using the following new pool parameters:
+* `apiserver`: Makes health checks for pool tasks configurable using the following new pool parameters:
-  * `poolHealthcheckGracePeriod` - Defines the period of time after start of the pool container when failed healtchecks will be ignored (default: 180s).
+  * `poolHealthcheckGracePeriod` - Defines the period of time after start of the pool container when failed healt checks will be ignored (default: 180s).
-  * `poolHealthcheckInterval` - Defines healthcheck execution interval.
-At most one healtcheck is going to execute at any given time (default: 12s).
+  * `poolHealthcheckInterval` - Defines the health check execution interval.
+At most, one health check is going to execute at any given time (default: 12s).
-  * `poolHealthcheckMaxFail` - Defines how many consecutive failures mark the task as failed and force Mesos to kill it (default: 5).
+  * `poolHealthcheckMaxFail` - Defines how many consecutive failures mark the task as failed before forcing Mesos to kill it (default: 5).
   * `poolHealthcheckTimeout` - Defines the timeout enforced by Mesos on the healthcheck execution.
 It includes the container startup (fetch, setup, start, etc...) as well as the time spent by the healthcheck command executing the test.

 #### Issues fixed in this release
-* COPS-3951, DCOS-43677 - LB task getting killed intermittently leading to outage for apps being load balanced.
+* COPS-3951, DCOS-43677 - Prevents load balancing tasks from being killed intermittently.
+This change helps to prevent service outages for applications that are being load balanced.
-* COPS-4127, DCOS-45184 - Edge-LB Pools being KILLED to due missing `/var/state/haproxy/global` files.
+* COPS-4127, DCOS-45184 - Prevents Edge-LB pools from being KILLED to due missing `/var/state/haproxy/global` files.

 ### Edge-LB 1.2.2
 Released on November 15, 2018.

 * lbmgr:
   * Instead of shelling out to use the `socat` utility, `lbmgr` now natively handles communication with the HAProxy load balancer.
-  * Adds more information about status for successful and failed health checks, including the size of the reply, the time it took to write the command, the time required to fetch the result, and the total time for the operation to complete.
+  * Adds more information about successful and failed health checks, including the size of the reply, the time it took to write the command, the time required to fetch the result, and the total time for the operation to complete.
     * Sets the health check timeout to 9 seconds.
 This timeout expires one second sooner than the default Mesos health check.
 This change helps you identify when the timeout occurred.
 * mesos-listener:
     * Adds support for TASK_GONE_BY_OPERATOR events.